 Journey deep into the Southern Alps on a half day sightseeing tour from Queenstown to Mount Cook.
-Set off from Queenstown in a luxury coach, enjoying the commentary from your local driver guide as you travel north.
 Pass through the historic gold mining district of the rugged Kawarau River Gorge and the famous fruit growing region of Cromwell.
 Skirting the shores of Lake Dunstan, your tour crosses the Lindis Pass into Omarama for a short stop.
 Continue through the rugged high country landscape of the Mackenzie Basin to arrive at Aoraki / Mount Cook National Park, home to Australasia's highest mountain at 3,754 metres.
 Your tour concludes in Mount Cook Village.

 A rugged back road 4WD adventure accessing awe inspiring views over the Tasman Glacier and its gigantic moraine wall.
 You will get to stop at several vantage points and have the opportunity to walk up to the top of the Tasman Glacier moraine wall to view some of the most spectacular photographic opportunities within the Aoraki/Mt Cook National Park.
 Your professional guide has a wealth of knowledge of the Aoraki/Mt Cook area.
 Learn about the area, its unique geology, local flora and fauna and get an entertaining insight into the rich pioneering history and stories of the past 150 years.